 Many aspects of the Basic Education Act are complemented by the devolved nature of decision-making in Finland whereby municipalities have control over strategic decisions and budgeting.

 Our “Best Policies” are those which meet the Future-Just Lawmaking Principles and recognise that interrelated challenges require interconnected solutions.
-The World Future Council’s unique research and analysis ensures that important universal standards of sustainability and equity, human rights and freedoms, and respect for the environment are coherently considered by policy-makers.
+The World Future Council’s unique research and analysis ensure that important universal standards of sustainability and equity, human rights and freedoms, and respect for the environment are coherently considered by policymakers.

 Sustainable use of natural resources

 - Finland has maintained strong efforts to provide sufficient funds for education.
 The country increased its expenditure on education in absolute terms at all levels by 8% between 2008 and 2011.
-In 2010, annual expenditure per student by educational institutions for all services for all levels of education was US$10,950, above the OECD average of US$ 9,487.
-Likewise, levels of expenditure in education relative to GDP (7%) were above the OECD average (6%) the same year.
+In 2018, the annual expenditure per student by educational institutions for all services for all levels of education was around US$11, above the OECD average of US$ 9,487.
+Likewise, levels of expenditure in education relative to GDP (6,3%) were above the OECD average (4,9%) in 2017.

-- However, during the interviews ongoing financing was a concern for 2 interviewees who cited, for example, recent cutbacks in funds allocated for classroom sizes and the ongoing educational commitment of government.
+- However, there are concerns over the ongoing cutbacks in funds allocated for classroom sizes and the ongoing educational commitment of the government.